flexdinesh/dev-landing-page/README.md

 Here's mine, but I revamped my **Dev Landing Page** with React and some magic - [Dinesh Pandiyan](https://flexdinesh.github.io)

+### Custom Domain

+In the case that you want to make your new landing page available under a domain like `{username}.com` you can get started with the instructions you can find in the [GitHub Help](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).

 ## License

 MIT © Dinesh Pandiyan